Pak Agung – Shaking up Bali’s Ignorance of Plastic

-Pak Agung is passionate about seeing an end to plastic.
-After learning through personal tragedy about the perils of plastic, he is determined to see the end of plastic pollution on is island of Bali, Indonesia.
+Pak Agung is passionate about seeing an end to plastic pollution.
+After learning through personal tragedy about the perils of plastic, he is determined to see the end of disposable plastic on is island of Bali, Indonesia.

 “Enough is enough.”

-Bali, a volcanic island in the middle of the Indonesian archipelago is a tropical paradise.
-It’s rich Hindu culture has made use of the abundant bamboo, wood, and sand stone in arts and crafts for centuries.
+Bali, a volcanic island in the middle of the Indonesian archipelago, is reknown for its natural beauty and Balinese culture.
+The Balinese hindu tradition has made use of the abundant bamboo, wood, and sand stone in arts and crafts for centuries.
 Plastic, however, is something new, that doesn’t fit back into the Island’s natural, cultural, or municipal systems.
 With capital flowing in from tourism, there’s lots of buying and selling of stuff.
 Consequently, there is also lots and lots of plastic.

 Pak Agung sees plastic washing up on the beaches around his island and clogging the ditches of his home town of Seminyak.
 There, it is common practice to sweep up piles of leaves and plastic and burn them on the street.
 Now, with the tourism industry booming, plastic seems to be everywhere these days.